 Not too terribly long ago, figuring out what it cost to own an item such as a vehicle, cellphone, or for the sake of this discussion, an elevator was not hard to determine.
-You could simply obtain competitive bids from the major manufacturers, compare them with one another and make your selection based on the price and the features offered.
-A growing number of industries today are seeing major suppliers begin to blur the lines between initial purchase price, contractual maintenance agreements, repair cost, and ultimately replacement cost.
+You could simply obtain competitive bids from the major manufacturers and compare them with one another.
+Then, make your selection based on the price and the features offered.
+A growing number of industries today are seeing major suppliers begin to blur the lines between the initial purchase price, contractual maintenance agreements, repair cost, and ultimately replacement cost.

-We will look at how this is effecting the elevator industry in a moment, but first, let’s look at an industry where this practice is a little more visible and easier to understand, the cellular phone industry.
+We will look at how this is affecting the elevator industry in a moment.
+First, let’s look at an industry where this practice is a little more visible and easier to understand: the cellular phone industry.
 Think about the true cost of a name brand smartphone.
 You can buy a really nice phone for $200, with a contract.
 You also have to buy chargers, protective cases, screen protectors, insurance plans, apps, etc… that “fit” your new phone.
 A case for your phone costs less than $1 to manufacture, yet you pay $50.
 Why?
 Because a certain portion of that purchase price is helping to pay for your phone.
 This is what is known as price deferment, or increasing the residual costs of ownership.
 If you had to purchase a phone at full price, the phone would more than likely cost you over $800.
-As the lines become blurred between initial purchase price and the price for upgrades, add-ons, and such, it becomes increasingly difficult to determine the true cost of ownership.
-The danger for consumers in any industry is that end users and professionals alike begin to rely on brand name recognition instead of true product research which allows the product quality to decrease, and the overall costs to increase.
+As the lines become blurred between the initial purchase price and the price for upgrades, add-ons, and such, it becomes increasingly difficult to determine the true cost of ownership.
+The danger for consumers in any industry is that end users and professionals alike begin to rely on brand name recognition instead of true product research.
+This allows the product quality to decrease, and the overall costs to increase.
 Therefore it becomes easier for manufacturers to increase profit margins without losing sales.

 This phenomenon is now occurring in the elevator trade as well.
 However, the elevator trade is different in one respect.
 Think about the example of the smartphone we just discussed.
 What if a new company were to emerge that could provide a better smartphone with better features and a longer lifespan and could sell it to you for $250.00 with no contract or delayed costs.
 Many consumers would not even consider purchasing the superior product because it is $50 more expensive and they don’t recognize the name.
 What if the new smartphone company could produce their product for $185?
 The name brand phones would simply begin selling for $180 and more of the cost would be transferred into the residual costs.
 Most consumers will be happy to report to their friends that they were able to buy the latest and greatest phone for only $180 never realizing that the true cost of ownership never really changed.
 Meanwhile, they’ve missed out on the really great deal of buying the $250 phone.

-This is exactly what is occurring in the elevator trade today.
-Large companies are providing elevator products with significantly reduced life spans, non-serviceable components and proprietary parts.
+This is exactly what occurs in the elevator trade today.
+Large companies provide elevator products with significantly reduced life spans, non-serviceable components, and proprietary parts.
 These elevators appear to compete with the elevators offered by your local independent service company and in many cases, they seem to cost just slightly less than what you pay for non-proprietary equipment.
 However, once these products are installed, the service and maintenance costs can be devastating to your budget.
 Another major problem with cost deferment in the elevator industry is that buildings and properties change hands.
-From a builder to owner, to future owners, the entity that benefits from the costs savings up front is more than likely not going to be the same entity that ends up paying the higher costs later on.
+From a builder to the owner, to future owners, the entity that benefits from the cost savings upfront is more than likely not going to be the same entity that ends up paying the higher costs later on.

-If you have found any of this information useful, please continue to check back periodically in the weeks and months to come.
+If you have found any of this information useful, please continue to check back periodically.
 I will be posting more information regarding proprietary building design, service contracts, and ways to protect the longevity of your equipment.